crc442/phq9/docs/explain.md

   but that can be easily done with 'redux-sagas' if needed.
   The server, other than serving the 'one-page' application, also hosts an api to fetch the available therapists.
+  Side-Note: Proud of the 'Tracker' component.
+Also, realized that the Rating (star) component, with a few changes/features, can be worth open-sourcing.

 ### Components
   The components are divided on smart and dumb components.
 The `containers` folder